luisalvarez246/infra-as-code-lab-exercises-lcay/Session_3_Terraform_State/README.md

   - prod
     - workload: prod

 This allows us to apply rules known as Service Control Policies (SCPs) at these group levels.
-For example we may create an SCP at the top root level to restrict anyone from running any resourcs outside of the eu-central-1 and eu-west-1 regions.
+For example we may create an SCP at the top root level to restrict anyone from running any resources outside of the eu-central-1 and eu-west-1 regions.

 ```
 {